 - Local authorities are expected to provide more detailed information on how to appeal or challenge a PCN.

-Further information can be found on the Department for Transport website - please see the external links section below.
+Further information can be found on the Department for Transport website (external link).